 History buffs will enjoy visiting this French Revolution refugee settlement built in 1793.
 You can also take in marvelous views from the Marie Antoinette Lookout, an overlook giving you a picturesque view of the Susquehanna River, mountains, and the French Azilum.
 Eight miles southeast of Towanda, this site is one of the prettiest along the winding Susquehanna River.
 Allow an hour or 2 for this visit; and even more time if you plan to hike along the river nature trail.

 Steamtown is a National Historic Site that keeps the history of steam trains alive.
 Enjoy a railroad museum and a ride on a train pulled by a steam locomotive.
-They have a variety of excursions and tours under normal conditions.
-The park grounds and some displays are open, but unfortunately, due to COVID, all tours and excursion train rides are still on hold.
+They have a variety of excursions and tours available.

-Across the street and sharing the same parking area is the Electric City Trolley Museum.
-They have trolley rides that are currently operating.
+Across the street and sharing the same parking area is the Electric City Trolley Museum, where you can enjoy a trolley ride.

 Another quaint small town, Montrose is full of character.
 We stayed at the Rosemont Inn that is a destination unto itself.
 It is gorgeous.
 Two highlights of the town you won’t want to miss include Chocolates by Leopold, where they make the chocolate and other treats following “old world” recipes, and The Inn at Montrose for your evening meal.